Kitware/vtk-js/Sources/Interaction/Style/InteractorStyleManipulator/api.md

 Unlike mouse events, this is forwarded to all camera manipulators as `onKeyUp(interactor)` since we don't have a mechanism to activate a manipulator by key presses currently.

-### handleChar()

-Unlike mouse events, this is forwarded to all camera manipulators as `onChar(interactor)` since we don't have a mechanism to activate a manipulator by char currently.

 ### addManipulator(vtkCameraManipulator)